Naton-Cai/prisoner_dilemma_simulator/README.md

 ## Things learned

 This is the first big project I have developed in Rust, with the addition of developing using a whole new game engine with Fyrox, I found the process a bit difficult.
 Not suprisingly, since this is the first rust program where I had to manage the borrow checker, I had inital problems with it, it still takea bit to understand but I am sure I will eventually get full acclimated to it.
 I had problems managing the fyrox crates.
 Coming from Python, I assumed all methods for a node in Fyrox were automatically built into the module for that specific node.
 This is not the case as I learned, many base methods are implented into a base scene node module.
 This result in a lot of the tutorials in the Fyrox documentation not working which proved initally frustrating.

+## AI usage

+AI was used in this project, however I found that since Fyrox is a rather niche game engine, I found most of what AI gave was not accurate to the Fyrox Engine.
+Most of the code tended to default to Unity-esque code.
+What I did use AI for was to mainly identify issues with the borrow checker.